popecruzdt/dt-k8s-otel-o11y-logs/README.md

 | dynatrace-logs-collector-gu0rm   | 1/1   | Running | 0        | 1m  |

 #### Customize astronomy-shop helm values

+OpenTelemetry data created by agents and SDKs should include `service.name` and `service.namespace` attributes.
+We will make the `service.namespace` unique to our deployment using our `NAME` environment variable declared earlier, using a `sed` command on the Helm chart's `values.yaml` file.

 ```yaml
 default:
   # List of environment variables applied to all components